 [MGEA05H3 Introduction to Macroeconomics or MGEA06H3 Introduction to Macroeconomics: A Mathematical Approach]

-2. Core Courses in International Development (2.0 credits):
+2. Core Courses in International Development (At least 2.0 credits from the following):

 IDSB01H3 Political Economy of International Development

 IDSB06H3 Equity, Ethics and Justice in International Development

 IDSB07H3 Confronting Development’s Racist Past and Present

 Note: We highly recommend students enroll in IDSB07H3 as part of their core B-level courses.
 Students in the IDS co-op program must complete IDSB07H3 prior to enrolling in IDSC01H3.